Moa Samoa sauce

 - Trim excess skin from chicken drumsticks or thighs.
-Take off all the skin if you are weightwatching.
-Place in a roasting pan, add a tablespoon of oil (Blue Coconut if possible) and pour over the thinned Moa Samoa.
+Take off all the skin if you are weight watching.
+Place in a roasting pan, add a tablespoon of coconut oil and pour over the thinned Moa Samoa.

 - Roast in a medium oven, basting the chicken until it has cooked and the Moa Samoa has reduced to a glaze.